sstadick/perbase/README.md

     -z, --zero-base    Output positions as 0-based instead of 1-based

 OPTIONS:
+    -B, --bcf-file <bcf-file>              A BCF/VCF file containing positions of interest.
+If specified, only bases from the given positions will be reported on.
+Note that it may be more efficient to calculate depth over regions if your positions are clustered tightly together
     -b, --bed-file <bed-file>              A BED file containing regions of interest.
 If specified, only bases from the given regions will be reported on
     -c, --chunksize <chunksize>            The ideal number of basepairs each worker receives.
 Total bp in memory at one